C2SM/extpar/README.md

 The easiest way to use extpar is through the container provided with [Dockerfile](Dockerfile).
 A ready-to-use image can be downloaded from [C2SM docker hub](https://hub.docker.com/repository/docker/c2sm/extpar/general) or even simpler via CLI `docker pull c2sm/extpar:tagname`.

+Alternatively an image is provided as an [asset of each release](https://github.com/C2SM-RCM/extpar/releases)

 ### WrapExtpar
 The image provides a wrapper that only requires to set basic options, all other details are handled by the wrapper.